 but the same query will work from the advances search in the attribute table

-#8 Updated by Giovanni Manghi almost 9 years ago
+#8 Updated by Giovanni Manghi about 9 years ago

 - Subject changed from Vector layer data query fails to select objects if SQL text contains not default encoding characters to Vector layer query fails if SQL text contains not ascii characters (but works in advanced search in the table of attributes)